 Cooperation BEST (Better Educate Students for Tomorrow) is connects businesses to Papillion La Vista Community Schools to enhance the educational experience of each student.
 Each school is assigned business partners, and the schools and businesses work together to provide a unique learning experiences.
 Cooperation BEST connects our students to our community while providing them the opportunity to explore different careers and industries.

-The Student Emergency Fund is a tool to provide for the emergency basic needs such as food, shelter and transportation to students and their families when there is no other place to turn for assistance.
+The Student Emergency Fund is designed to provide for the emergency basic needs such as food, shelter and transportation to students and their families when there is no other place to turn for assistance.
 This fund provides the helping hand to allow a family to get by so our students can continue to benefit from the outstanding learning environment in Papillion La Vista Community Schools.
-Events like the Annual Staff Campaign, where staff members pay to wear jeans to work, raise money to support this fund.

 Vehicle Day is a community concept and career awareness activity that gives 1st grade students the chance to hear, see and touch vehicles that are used by businesses involved in our community.
 Each year, the Papillion-La Vista Schools Foundation provides funds to allow over 800 first grade students the opportunity to explore different careers through the use of vehicles.
 Going beyond high-profile careers such as doctors, policemen, or nurses, this program incorporates nontraditional insight for a total of 25 potential career avenues.
 Each career is represented by a vehicle which the students are able to touch, feel, and climb through while learning from professionals of the business world.
 With a wide representation of careers, the students are able to see how the success of the community depends on a range of careers.
 From service-oriented to white-collar positions, all occupations are necessary to keep society firing on all cylinders.